d-shetty33/CSR/README.md

+# React + Vite
 # Common CSR Portal

 ## Overview

-Welcome to the Common CSR Portal, a platform that facilitates organizations to host events and allows companies to participate in these events.
+Welcome to the Common CSR (Corporate Social Responsibility) Portal, a platform that facilitates organizations to host events and allows companies to participate in these events.
 The website is built using Vite and React, providing a modern and efficient user interface.
-Currently, the portal is integrated with Appwrite authentication to ensure secure access.
+Currently, the portal is integrated with Appwrite authentication and database to ensure secure access.

 ## Features